SujayAmbekar/Implementation-Of-MapReduce-Using-Python/README.md

 # Distributed-Systems-Project
-Distributed Systems Project on Applications of Map Reduce
+Distributed Systems Project on Implementation Of MapReduce Using Python